learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

-# Deep Networks: Building an Image Classifier - Lab
+# Image Classification with MLPs - Lab

 ## Introduction

 For the final lab in this section, we'll build a more advanced **_Multi-Layer Perceptron_** to solve image classification for a classic dataset, MNIST!
 This dataset consists of thousands of labeled images of handwritten digits, and it has a special place in the history of Deep Learning.

+## Objectives

+- Build a multi-layer neural network image classifier using Keras

 ## Packages

-First, let's import all the packages that you 'll need for this lab.
+First, let's import all the classes and packages you'll need for this lab.

 ```python